oliver-veal/robotics-coursework/docs/source/coursework2.rst

 To solve this issue, a more robust falloff function could be used that causes the repulsive force's magnitude to be extremely large when very close to an obstacle pixel, no matter the overall size of the obstacle:

-Method 3: Square Inverse Square Falloff
+Method 3: Square Inverse Falloff
 ----------------------------------------
 An intuitive next step is to raise the power of the falloff of the repulsive force.
 This helps the robot by ignoring points further away and only providing repulsion when it is very close to obstacles.